Italian Black Summer Truffles

 Description/Taste

 Radish pods vary in length and color, but generally all Radish pods grow in taper-ended bean-like pods and carry one to two seeds, which only become distinguishable once mature.
-Coloring ranges from green to purple and all pods if left to seed will harden and brittle.
+Coloring ranges from green to purple and all pods if left to mature will become dry and brittle.
 If harvested young, the pods will be crisp and succulent and bear the same peppery notes of the radish's edible root, yet more nuanced and refined.
 That peppery flavor is due to glucosinolates, which are trademark organic compounds that occur in nearly all of the Brassica family plants.

 Applications

-Though there remains one ubiquitous application for Radish pods, pickling, they are also well suited for fresh eating as a salad ingredient or lightly sauteeing in fat to bring warm flavors to the cooling backbone of the pods.
-Radishes stimulate the sensation of freshnesh on the palate while also increasing the perception of bitterness and acidity.
-These impacts on taste can be utilized when pairing Radish pods with other ingredients.
+Though there remains one ubiquitous application for Radish pods, pickling, they are also well suited for fresh eating as a salad ingredient or lightly sautéed.
+Radishes and Radish pods stimulate the sensation of freshness on the palate while also increasing the perception of bitterness and acidity.
 Complimentary pairings include apples, anise, carrots, celery, cinnamon, coriander, fennel, ginger, basil, lemon balm, lime, mint, and parsley.
-Radish pods balance fat and cool heat, thus making them ideal pairings with bacon, butter, cheese, salmon, chiles and wasabi.
+Radish pods balance fat and cool heat, thus making them ideal pairings with bacon, butter, cheese, salmon, chiles and wasabi.To store keep Radish pods dry and wrapped in plastic, best if used within one week.

 Geography/History